Serpenseth/TigerWallet/README.md

 2. Simple.
 The design choices were all geared towards simplicity.

 3. Lightweight.
 TigerWallet barely comsumes any resources.
-It is very light, and easy to run.
+It is quite light, and easy to run.

 4. You can add any coin* that is listed on a centralized exhange.
    * TigerWallet currently use an API that is free, and it only fetches the price from centralized exchanges.